Twisted S-Duality: Applications

-\begin{rmk} In this remark, we explain physical meaning of these two deformations.\footnote{We are grateful to Dylan Butson and Brian Williams for very enlightening discussions on the topic of this remark.} The following claims are conjectural at the moment and discussions of the precise mathematical framework needed to articulate the nature of relevant objects is beyond the scope of the current paper.
+\begin{rmk} In this remark, we provide another interpretation of these deformations.\footnote{We are grateful to Dylan Butson and Brian Williams for very enlightening discussions on the topic of this remark.} The following claims are conjectural at the moment and discussions of the precise mathematical framework needed to articulate the nature of relevant objects is beyond the scope of the current paper.

-It was recently observed in \cite{SaberiWilliams} that $z\del_{\eps_2}$ in our notation corresponds to the superconformal deformation of \cite{BLLPRvR} in the context of 4-dimensional $\mc N=2$ chiral algebra, after performing a holomorphic twist.
-On the other hand, the same chiral algebra was recently understood \cite{Butson, Jeong, OhYagi} in terms of a certain $\Omega$-background in the holomorphic-topological twist of the 4d $\mc N=2$ theory \cite{Kapustin}.

-Let us analyze this situation in the holomorphic-topological twist of 4-dimensional $\mc N=4$ theory, understood as a special case of 4d $\mc N=2$ theory.
-One claim is that the HT(B)-twist $\eps_2\del_z$ from the previous example and the deformation $z\del_{\eps_2}$ combine to give an $\Omega$-background in the B-twist \cite{Yagi}.
-It is then natural to wonder about the nature of its S-dual image.
-We claim that the HT(A)-twist $\del_{\eps_1}$ and the deformation $ \eps_1\eps_2 \del_{\eps_2} + \eps_1z \del_z$ similarly combine to give an $\Omega$-background on the A-twist in the original sense of Nekrasov \cite{Nekrasov}.
-That is, we have an analogy